lightsalmon-dev/components-library/README.md

 npm install @lightsalmon/components-library
 ```

+## Getting started

+In order to use components from this library, you need to import them from the library itself.
+In addition, you need to import the library's styles in your project.
 ## Contribute

 When contributing to this repository you might have errors on imports of `.module.scss` files on stories files, in that